How to Make DIY Christmas Boxes with StencilsNovember 30, 2018 | FILED UNDER: Paint, Christmas

 - Foam brushes

-While I used the terrazzo stencil to cover the entire box lid, you can use other stencils such as this geometric stencil to just do a simple band in a single color on top of your lid if you want!
+While I used the terrazzo stencil to cover the entire box lid, you can use other stencils to just do a simple band in a single color on top of your lid if you want!

 Don’t these look pretty under the tree?
 I think I am going to keep them there until I am ready to fill them with gifts and give them away!